nsrau/un-cookies/README.md

 - `delete-cookies`: Delete cookies
 - `remove-class`: Remove CSS class

-## Development

-1. Clone the repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode"
-4. Click "Load unpacked" and select the extension directory

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## Action Executor Examples

 The following examples demonstrate various actions that can be executed using the action executor: